sciath/sciath/README.md

 ## How do I use this ?

-1. pyTestHarness depends on Python 3 (or Python 2.4+) and numpy
+1. SciATH depends on Python 3 (or Python 2.4+) and numpy

 2. When using Python 3, it is highly recommended you set the environment variable PYTHONUNBUFFERED, e.g.
 ```export PYTHONUNBUFFERED```